Staying Compliant: Unravel the Revised Personal Income Tax in Vietnam for 2024

 • Income accumulated through prizes, inheritances, or gifts: 10%

-Corporate Tax in Vietnam: Non-Taxable Categories
+Corporate tax in Vietnam: Non-taxable categories

 On the flip side of corporate tax in Vietnam, certain income from various sources, including capital contributions, joint ventures, and collaborations with regional businesses, is taxable after corporate tax payments.
 Additionally, revenue streams from activities such as cooperatives in salt production, aquaculture, agriculture, direct technical services to agriculture, and businesses with a significant percentage of employees facing specific challenges are exempted from taxation in Vietnam

-Taxable Corporate Tax in Vietnam
+Taxable corporate tax in Vietnam

 Corporate tax in Vietnam encompasses revenue from typical sources such as production, goods trade, and service provision, as well as other sources such as real estate sales, asset ownership or use, earnings from asset transactions, interest, and recoveries from emergency reserve funds.